eric-lazar/ckad-lab/README.md

 Using Rancher Desktop

 - Note you can't have Docker Desktop and Rancher Desktop running at the same time.
+If you had Docker Desktop running before Rancher Desktop, you might need to delete your .kube/config file.